firecracker-microvm/firecracker/tests/README.md

 ### Features

-- Modify `MicrovmImageS3Fetcher` to make the above FAQ possible (the borg pattern is wrong for this).
 - A fixture for interacting with microvms via SSH.
-- Support generating fixtures with more than one capability.
-This is supported by the MicrovmImageS3Fetcher, but not plumbed through.
 - Use the Firecracker Open API spec to populate Microvm API resource URLs.
-- Manage output better: handle quietness levels, and use pytest reports.
 - Do the testrun in a container for better insulation.
-- Add support for non-Rust style checks.
 - Event-based monitoring of microvm socket file creation to avoid while spins.
-- Self-tests (e.g., Tests that test the testing system, python3 style tests).
+- Self-tests (e.g., Tests that test the testing system).

 ### Implementation